Department Editor: Tania Phillips, MD, FRCPC

 At the conclusion of this activity, the participant should be able to:

-Disclosure: All faculty participating in Continuing Medical Education programs sponsored by HMP Communications are expected to disclose to the program audience any real or apparent conflict(s) of interest related to the content of their presentation.
+Disclosure: All faculty participating in Continuing Medical Education programs sponsored by HMP Communications, LLC, are expected to disclose to the program audience any real or apparent conflict(s) of interest related to the content of their presentation.
 Drs.
-Chakrabarty, Stefanato, and Phillips disclose no financial conflicts.
+Lin, Goldberg, and Phillips disclose no financial conflicts.

-Accreditation: HMP Communications is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
-HMP Communications is approved by the Council on Podiatric Medical Education as a sponsor of continuing education in podiatric medicine.
+Accreditation: HMP Communications, LLC, is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+HMP Communications, LLC, is approved by the Council on Podiatric Medical Education as a sponsor of continuing education in podiatric medicine.

-Designation: HMP Communications designates this continuing medical education activity for 1 credit hour in Category 1 of the Physician’s Recognition Award of the American Medical Association.
+Designation: HMP Communications, LLC, designates this continuing medical education activity for 1 credit hour in Category 1 of the Physician’s Recognition Award of the American Medical Association.
 Each physician should claim only those hours he/she spent in the educational activity.
-HMP Communications designates this continuing education activity for .1 CEUs available to participating podiatrists.
+HMP Communications designates this continuing medical activity for .1 CEUs available to participating podiatrists.

 This activity has been planned and produced in accordance with the ACCME Essential Areas and Policies.